jbmagination/locus-ios/index.md

 </p>

 ### Download
+Please remember that this repository is not verified by or affiliated with Myzel394 or any other Locus developers.
+None of these downloads are provided by them.

 * [Add to AltStore](altstore://source?url=https://jbmagination.com/locus-ios/alt.json)
 * [Add to SideStore](sidestore://source?url=https://jbmagination.com/locus-ios/alt.json)
 * [Add to Scarlet](scarlet://repo=https://jbmagination.com/locus-ios/scarlet.json)
 * [Install via TrollStore](apple-magnifier://install?url=https://github.com/jbmagination/locus-ios/releases/download/releases/latest.ipa)
 * [Download IPA](https://github.com/jbmagination/locus-ios/releases/download/releases/latest.ipa)

+On Android, the developers officially package Locus and distribute it through [F-Droid](https://f-droid.org/packages/app.myzel394.locus/) and [GitHub](https://github.com/Myzel394/locus/releases/latest).

 ### Troubleshooting
 Please first [make an issue here](https://github.com/jbmagination/locus-ios/issues).
 If your issue is closed for not being a repository/source problem, then [make an issue here](https://github.com/Myzel394/locus/issues).